National Police Corps (Netherlands): Vehicles

+There is a wide variety of unmarked vehicles in use for various tasks.

 Tasks

 Since 2012, the new Dutch Police Law (Politiewet 2012) passed.
 The article which describes the police, has been changed from article 2, to article 3.

 Article 3 of the Dutch Police law describes what the missions of the police are: "The task of the police is to, in subordination to the authorities and complying with applicable law, take care of the actual upholding of the legal order and to supply aid to those who need it."
 In practice this comes down to four main missions.